Things to do in The Garden Route

 Golf in The Garden Route

 Several of the country’s best golf courses are found in the region, in fact, it’s been called the Golfing Mecca of South Africa.
-Just some of the world class golf courses in the region include: Fancourt (George), Pezula and Simola (Knysna), Pinnacle Point (Mossel Bay) and Plettenberg Bay.
+Visit the dedicated golf page here.